 Tempted to pull the comforter over your head and not emerge until spring?
 You’re not alone.
 But getting active is the best antidote for cabin fever — for you and your pet.
 A little cold weather exercise can help keep your pet in good physical shape.
 So here are some ideas to get your pet up and moving when the mercury tumbles.

-If you bundle up your dog, there’s no reason he can’t go dashing through the snow with you.
+If you bundle up your dog, there’s no reason he or she can’t go dashing through the snow with you.
 For dogs with thin coats or hairless breeds, look for a warm, comfortable coat that allows for easy limb movement.

 Make sure to trim the hair between the pad pads so it doesn’t collect ice balls.
 If your dog will tolerate booties, they can help prevent the buildup of snow, ice and potentially toxic ice melts used on roads and sidewalks.
 If not, rinse and towel off your dog’s paws once you come indoors.